Mass evacuation saves Indian lives as cyclone leaves trail of destruction

 The low number of casualties stands in contrast to the 10,000 killed by Odisha's last big cyclone in 1999.

-The building of hundreds of shelters since, warnings which started five days before the storm and mass evacuations - often by force - minimised loss of life, aid officials said.
+The building of hundreds of shelters since, warnings which started five days before the storm and mass evacuations - often by force - minimized loss of life, aid officials said.

 Almost a million people in Odisha (formerly Orissa) state and adjacent Andhra Pradesh spent the night in shelters, some after wading though surging rivers to higher ground.
 Others sought safety in schools or temples.